Reno v. Condon: Facts and procedural history

 South Carolina, represented by South Carolina attorney general Charlie Condon, filed suit, alleging that the DPPA violates the Tenth and Eleventh Amendments to the United States Constitution.
 Concluding that the DPPA is incompatible with the principles of federalism inherent in the Constitution's division of power between the States and the Federal Government, the United States District Court for the District of South Carolina granted summary judgment for the State and permanently enjoined the DPPA's enforcement against the State and its officers, and United States Court of Appeals for the Fourth Circuit affirmed.
+Janet Reno petitioned to the United States Supreme Court for review.

 Decision

 Chief Justice Rehnquist delivered the opinion of a unanimous Court.
 He began by explaining the terms of the DPPA and how it conflicted with South Carolina's statutes governing drivers' license information.
 He held that 1) the DPPA was an acceptable exercise of Congress' powers under the Commerce Clause, because drivers' information was an "article of interstate commerce" within the terms of the Act, and 2) the DPPA did not "commandeer" state authority in the manner which the statutes involved in New York v.
 United States and Printz v.
 United States did.
 Instead, Rehnquist analogized the DPPA to the statute at issue in South Carolina v.
 Baker, 485 U.S. 505 (1988), which prohibited States from issuing unregistered bonds: